PinRec: Unified Generative Retrieval for Pinterest Recommender Systems

 \textbf{Embedding Compression.} Given that autoregressive generation produces multiple output representations, we observe that many embeddings are often similar to one another.
 During ANN retrieval, these similar embeddings would collapse into overlapping sets of retrieved items, reducing diversity.
 To address this, we implement an embedding compression strategy: each generated embedding is merged into a previously uncompressed embedding (in generation order) if their cosine similarity exceeds a predefined threshold.
 When embeddings are compressed together, their allocated budgets are summed to determine the total retrieval budget for the compressed group.

 This candidate generation process enables \pinrec\ to serve as a flexible first-stage retrieval system within Pinterest's recommendation infrastructure.
 The generated candidates can be further refined by downstream ranking models, allowing the system to benefit from both the generative model's ability to capture complex user patterns and the precision of specialized ranking algorithms.
-The outcome-conditioning and multi-token capabilities make the system particularly suitable for multi-objective optimization scenarios common in production recommendation systems.
+The outcome-conditioning makes the system well suited to the multi-objective optimization needed to customize recommendations for each surface.